 He poured out the coins of the money changers and overturned their tables; and to those who were selling the doves He said, “Take these things away; stop making My Father’s house a place of business.”

 What does this all mean?
-Ancient, Muslim, and Christian texts all agree with the Jewish scriptures that there was a Jewish holy temple on top of Mount Moriah in Jerusalem.
+Ancient, Muslim, and Christian texts all agree with the Jewish scriptures that a Jewish holy temple was on top of Mount Moriah in Jerusalem.
 No amount of lies from the Palestinians, the UN, or any country––no one except the Lord God himself can take Jerusalem away from the Jewish people.

 If I forget you, O Jerusalem,